asseco-pst/watch-your-language/callbacks-and-promises.md

 # Callback Hell

+What's callback hell?
+I know it hurts the eyes but just look at the next picture.

+![image](/uploads/155aaa3d8efb4a4b95c00e3096848c5e/image.png)

 For simplicity (sanity) sake instead of explaining callback hell with request let's just say you want to do a countdown, something like "3...2...1...DONE!" but you can only use timeouts, one contrived way of doing so would be the next example

-![image](/uploads/155aaa3d8efb4a4b95c00e3096848c5e/image.png)

 ```javascript
 setTimeout(function() {